 2. The point of origin of a stream or river.
 See Synonyms at origin.

-3. One, such as a person or document, that supplies information: A reporter is only as reliable as his or her sources.
+3. One, such as a person or document, that supplies information: Reporters are only as reliable as their sources.

 4. Physics The point or part of a system where energy or mass is added to the system.